cssu/cssu.ca/content/ba2250-volunteering/index.md

 - Let the Executive Council know if you need anything from the storage room.
 - Ensure that everyone is comfortable and observing the [code of conduct](../ba2250).
 - If you can't make your shift for any reason, just let us know in #office-ops on Discord.
+- Students often come in looking for BA2270, that is the TA help centre next door.
+Please direct them their if they are asking where course office hours are.